Merkoba/Hue/installation.md

 Most of the necessary configuration is set in user_config.secret.json, like api keys and secret strings.

+Not all configurations need to be declared in the user configs, just the ones you want to override.

 Example of how to use user_config.json:

 ```javascript